Some foreign bucket list festivals you should ever go to

 This photogenic festival owes its name to its location: every July, the old Bánffy Castle, located near Cluj-Napoca among the green mountains of Romanian Transylvania, serves as the backdrop for the five-day event.
 Electric Castle brings together an eclectic mix of music styles, “new media” artists and other activities in and around the castle.

 It goes on 24 hours a day so you can literally dance until you can’t anymore.
 For those who like a good night’s sleep, there is a super nice festival campsite with glamping options, sufficient sanitary facilities, a LIDL with BBQ facilities, a launderette and fresh coffee.
 At Electric Castle you start the day with a yoga class or beach volleyball session in the sun.
-Next, visit a Cirque du Soleil circus show, get inspired by a lecture or movie, join a creative workshop or beat your friends in a series of games.
+Next, get inspired by a lecture or movie, join a creative workshop or beat your friends in a series of games.

 In the meantime, you can enjoy the many food trucks that serve up the most culinary dishes for very affordable prices and hop from hang-out to hang-out as you prepare for yet another festival night.
 When night falls, art and light installations by leading artists take over and transform the festival site (including the castle) into a futuristic dream world where you will never want to leave.